 Celebrities and professional athletes have gotten in on the fun, and the campaign has been all over the news.
 As a viral campaign, it’s an out-and-out success.

 The vast majority of videos will not go viral, and aiming to make a “viral video” is a big mistake.
 You can have all the right elements to drive viewer engagement, like a disgruntled animal or a fast car, but it’s still unlikely to get off the ground.
 There’s just too much noise out there these days, with 100 hours of video uploaded to YouTube every minute.

 If going viral is hard, tying the exposure to the results your business seeks is even harder.
 Attention is fleeting, and tying branding to a viral video can be risky depending on the content.

 In the case of the Ice Bucket Challenge, the success came not just from the hilarity of seeing different people performing the same stunt.
 It also came from the viral elements (more on that below) and the clear goal of raising money built into the challenge itself.

 What Does Success Look Like to You?

-Any campaign needs clearly defined objectives, or a lack of organizing principles will doom it from the start.
+Any campaign needs clearly defined objectives.
+Otherwise, a lack of organizing principles will doom it from the start.
 Your goals also inform your key performance indicators (KPIs), allowing you to measure progress and identify issues along the way.

 Eliciting Positive Emotions

-Beyond the hilarity of people dousing themselves with buckets of frigid water, the ice bucket campaign is getting a much more complex reaction than that.
-A recent study from Buffer demonstrated that content that generated postive emotions (joy, interest, anticipation, and trust) in its audience was more likely to go viral than any other type of content.
+Beyond the hilarity of people dousing themselves with buckets of frigid water, the Ice Bucket campaign is getting a much more complex reaction than that.
+A recent study from Buffer demonstrated that content that generated positive emotions (joy, interest, anticipation, and trust) in its audience was more likely to go viral than any other type of content.